-- a. there is interference by a batter (Exception 7-3-5 Penalty), - 1.
-When the batter interferes with the catcher attempting to play on a runner, if an out does not result at the end of the catcher's throw, the ball shall become dead immediately. - b. a catcher or any fielder obstructs a batter or runner; or obstructs the ball through use of detached player equipment (8-3-3); - c. umpire interferes with the catcher who is attempting to throw; - d. any personnel connected with the offensive team calls "Time" or uses any other command or commits any act for the purpose of trying to cause the opposing pitcher to balk: - e. anyone who is required to wear a batting helmet deliberately removes his helmet, while the ball is in live-ball territory and the ball is live; - f. a coach physically assists a runner (see 3-2-2); or - g. a ball touches an illegal glove/mitt. - ART.
+- a. there is interference by a batter (Exception 7-3-5 PENALTY), - 1.
+When the batter interferes with the catcher attempting to play

+- on a runner, if an out does not result at the end of the catcher's throw, the ball shall become dead immediately. - b. a catcher or any fielder obstructs a batter or runner; or obstructs the ball through use of detached player equipment (8-3-3); - c. umpire interferes with the catcher who is attempting to throw; - d. any personnel connected with the offensive team calls "Time" or uses any other command or commits any act for the purpose of trying to cause the opposing pitcher to balk; - e. anyone who is required to wear a batting helmet deliberately removes his helmet, while the ball is in live-ball territory and the ball is live; - f. a ball touches an illegal glove/mitt. - ART.
 3...
 The ball becomes dead when time is taken to make an award when a catcher or any fielder obstructs a runner, when an intentional base on balls is to be awarded, or when baserunning penalties are imposed. - ART.
 4...
 After a dead ball, the ball becomes live when it is held by the pitcher in a legal pitching position, provided the pitcher has engaged the pitcher's plate, the batter and the catcher are in their respective boxes, and the umpire calls "Play" and gives the appropriate signal.